vifon/kmacro-x.el/README.md

 2. Some arbitrary actions are being performed.
 3. `RET` can be used to apply the actions to all the other cursors or `C-g` can be used to abort the bulk operation.

+Note for the existing users: The old implementation of the multiple cursors is still available in `kmacro-x-mc-legacy.el`.
+All the functions are the same, just with the `legacy` infix added.